datanav/docs/configuration.rst

 ---------------

 The SMTP system represents the information needed to connect to a `SMTP <https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol>`_ server for sending emails.
-It is used in conjunction with the :ref:`mail message sink <mail_message_sink>` to construct and send emails based on the entities it receives.
+It is used in conjunction with the :ref:`mail message sink <mail_sink>` to construct and send emails based on the entities it receives.

 Prototype